SB198 Alabama 2012 Session

 - Health, smoking prohibited in places of employment, public places and private clubs, outdoor areas, exceptions, responsibilities of Health Department and State Board of Health, penalties, Smoke-free Air Act, Secs.
 22-15A-1 to 22-15A-10, inclusive, repealed

-This bill would repeal the Alabama Clean Indoor Air Act and establish the Alabama Smoke-free Air Act of 2012.
+SB198 would repeal the Alabama Clean Indoor Air Act and create the Alabama Smoke-free Air Act of 2012, banning smoking in most indoor public places and workplaces and in some outdoor areas, with penalties and enforcement provisions.

-This bill would specifically exempt private clubs and private residences not used for child care or adult care, or as a health care facility.
+- Exempts private clubs and private residences not used for child care, adult care, or health care facilities.

 - Subjects